remialvado/RiakBundle/README.md

 - support for Secondary indexes insert and fetch operations
 - support for MapReduce queries for both Javascript and Erlang
 - support for extended bucket configuration (n_val, ...)
-- add some console tasks to handle common admin operations :
+- add some console tasks to handle some other admin operations :
-    - display bucket size
-    - list keys inside a bucket
+    - display buckets inside a cluster
-    - delete all datas inside a bucket
+    - delete all buckets inside a cluster
     - ...
 - performance dashboard added to Symfony Debug Toolbar